OwenShepherd/atmus/README.md

 The 1976 US Standard Atmosphere model, written in Rust.

 PLEASE NOTE:
-- Pressure is tested, but assumes altitude above 0km and below 80km.
+- Pressure and temperature are tested, but assumes altitude above 0km and below 80km.
-- Temperature is not tested and does not appear accurate for now.
+- Expanded altitude regimes are being worked on.
-- Expanded altitude regimes are being worked on as of now.
+- Improved documentation and structure are being worked on.
 ## Usage
 The API exposes a single public function.
 See the following example:
 ```rust